wxMaxima-developers/wxmaxima/info/wxmaxima.md

 *   one or more lines of _Maxima_ input
 *   one or more image
 *   output of,  or a question from, _Maxima_
-*   normal a text block that can for example used for explaining the meaning of the math cell’s contents
+*   a text block that can for example be used for documentation
 *   a title, section or a subsection.

 The default behavior of _wxMaxima_ when text is entered is to automatically create a math cell.
-Cells of other types can be created using the Cell menu or using the hot keys shown in the menu.
-That is, to enter commands, just type and enter material.
-Before entering text, a workbook title, or a section or subsection title, one must first create the cell of the specified type.
-These cells can be created in one of three ways: via the Cell menu, by use of hot key combinations (indicated in the menu), or (depending on your operating system) by right-clicking between two cells and selecting an option from the drop-down menu.
+Cells of other types can be created using the Cell menu,  using the hot keys shown in the menu or using the drop-down list in the toolbar.

 ### Horizontal and vertical cursors